Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

 This observation motivated us to investigate whether combining both sets of queries could lead to improved detection.
-We applied Joern using the union of \sys-generated and expert-developed queries, resulting in a combined approach that achieved a high recall of 0.85 and a precision of 0.39 on average.
-These results highlight that while \sys alone may not always outperform expert-developed queries, combining them yields a robust and highly effective detection strategy.
-Following that, we conducted a preliminary experiment to apply \sys to refine the expert-developed query for JavaScript prototype pollution as an example. \sys ran for around one hour and automatically revised the query, which in return detected 3 previously missed vulnerabilities.
-This highlights that \sys can not only automatically generate detection queries but also improve an existing expert-developed query.
+We evaluated the union of \sys-generated and expert-developed queries, resulting in a combined approach that detected 292 true positives with 229 false positives.
+These results highlight that while \sys alone may not always outperform expert-developed queries, combining them yields a robust and highly effective detection strategy, achieving the highest detection coverage (85\% of all vulnerabilities).
+Following this, we conducted a preliminary experiment to apply \sys to refine the expert-developed query for JavaScript prototype pollution as an example. \sys ran for around one hour and automatically revised the query, which detected 3 previously missed vulnerabilities.
+This highlights that \sys can not only automatically generate detection queries but also improve existing expert-developed queries.